Czechoslovakian Boys' Clothes: Garments

 Chronological Influences

 We have very limited information about the garments worn by Czech children at this time.
-The country until 1918 was a part of the Austro-Hungarian Empire.
+The country until 1918 was a part of the Austro-Hungarian Empire and even before that since the medieval era was part of the German cultural area of Europe.
 Austrian control, the border with Germany, and a large numbers of Germans living in the Sudetenland suggests that German influences were very important.
-Some folk influences may have made for some stylistic differences, but Czech boys appaer to have dressed very similarly with German boys.
+Some folk influences may have made for some stylistic differences, but Czech boys appaer to have dressed very similarly and worn the same garments as German boys.
 There may have been more differences between Slovakian and German boys, but here we have very limited information.
 We have little information on Czech boys clothes during the Communist era.
 Czecheslovakia was one oif the more prosperous East-bloc countries.
 Boys fashions appear to have leaked accross the border with Germany and Austria, but with a time lag.
 Modern Czech boys dressed virtually the same as other European boys.

 Dresses